MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

 http://groups.google.com/group/uavdevboard.

 CURRENT TODOs:
-1) Add Winzip support
-2) Add "Pancakes" to mark altitude targets around waypoints.
+1) Add "Pancakes" to mark altitude targets around waypoints.
-3) Add Ardustation support (need some telemetry files to write and test code).
+2) Add Ardustation support (need some telemetry files to write and test code).
-4) Agree standard protocols for UAV Devboard that match in options.h and serialIO.c (we need to settle on the main variables to catch).
+3) Agree standard protocols for UAV Devboard that match in options.h and serialIO.c (we need to settle on the main variables to catch).